toomy1992/wealthfolio-mcp/README.md

 1. Extend the `WealthfolioClient` class in `api_client.py`
 2. Add new endpoints in `mcp_server.py`
 3. Update the README with new functionality
+4. Add tests for new features
+5. Update the Dockerfile if new dependencies are added

 ## Troubleshooting